-All water carriers need to provide Taumata Arowai with a drinking water safety plan which complies with the Water Services Act 2021 by 15 November 2022.
-You are welcome to submit one earlier and your new plan will apply from the date we receive it.
+All water carriers need to provide Taumata Arowai with a drinking water safety plan which complies with the Water Services Act 2021.

 If you are starting a new water carrier business, you need to submit a drinking water safety plan to Taumata Arowai before you begin to transport water.

 If your drinking water safety plan was approved by a drinking water assessor under the Health Act and was in effect immediately before 15 November 2021, it will continue to apply until you submit your new one.

 You must ensure the drinking water you supply complies with the Drinking Water Standards, Aesthetic Values, Quality Assurance Rules and Acceptable Solutions that came into effect on 14 November 2022.